steveseguin/chromicast/libs/readme.md

 The NDI files owned by NewTek have their own license and are not covered by any license offered by Steve Seguin.

-This folder just contains a copy of my workspace.
+This folder contains a copy of my workspace folder.
 Please ignore it.